Beauty

 "A retinol-based product can be combined with any skincare routine, explains Paula Begoun.
 It works perfectly with other products ".
 However, tempers Kat Burki, "it's important that retinol is absorbed quickly.
 The lower the viscosity, the better.
 Oils and creams can prevent it from being absorbed, so it's best to apply them after retinol.. "

-But the best associations are often the simplestas Nadine Pomarède reminds us: "It can be combined with other antioxidants such as vitamins C and E to have a global antioxidant action.
-It can also be combined with hyaluronic acid, which has an anti-aging effect but also moisturizes and counteracts the drying effect of retinol, especially at the beginning of use.
-And in the event of very reactive skin, it is better to immediately add anti-inflammatory solutions like "hyaluronic acid, vitamin E, green tea, jojoba oil... ", advises Valérie Leduc.
+But the best combinations are often the simplestas Nadine Pomarède reminds us: "You can combine it with other antioxidants such as vitamins C and E for an overall antioxidant action.
+It can also be combined with hyaluronic acid, which not only has an anti-aging effect, but also moisturizes and counteracts the drying effect of retinol, especially at the start of use.
+And in the case of very reactive skin it's best to immediately add anti-inflammatory solutions such as "hyaluronic acid, vitamin E, green tea, jojoba oil... ", advises Valérie Leduc.

 #seo: plumping cream with bakuchiol